Illustatrations from Hunchback of Notre Dame

 However as Esmeralda begs for her life it is revealed the Esmeralda is actually her daughter.
 The tiny baby show wears around her neck in a bag is the proof.
 This bag is depicted around Esmeralda's neck.

 After they learn that they are mother and daughter, Sister Gudule pulls Esmeralda into the cell to try to save her from the soldiers.

 In this illustration by Luc-Oliver Merson we see Gudule's desperation as the soldiers try and force themselves in to claim her precious daughter's life.

 Sister Gudule has been praying since her child was taken was to be reunited with her child even if only for a moment.

 The Death of Frollo - Francois Flameng 1885

-As Esmeralda is being hanged Frollo and Quasimodo watch from Notre Dame.
-Frollo laughs as she dies and in a fit of rage Quasimodo pushes Frollo off the cathedral.
+As Esmeralda is being hanged, Frollo and Quasimodo watch from Notre Dame.
+Frollo laughs as she dies as he clearly losing his gripe.
+As Frollo laughs Quasimodo throws him off the catherdral in a fit of rage.

-In this illustration by Francois Flameng Frollo holds on for dear life while Quasimodo watches him.
-This occurs much like novel where Frollo does cling fro his life and does fall to his death but he doesn't die right away.
+In this illustration by Francois Flameng Frollo holds on for dear life while Quasimodo watches on.
+This occurs much like novel where Frollo does cling for his life and does fall to his death but he doesn't die right away.